Why this drive-through restaurant could be the future of fine dining

 The event, called the Resy Drive Thru, is sponsored by American Express.
 Diners will stay in their cars and move through a track made up of 10 stations, where they’ll be served one course prepared by each of the 10 restaurants.

-Guests will served food in single-use containers and given a tray to eat on, which is theirs to keep.
+Guests will be served food in single-use containers and given a tray to eat on, which is theirs to keep.
 Each car will have its own designated waiter who will guide them through the process.
 (All event personnel will wear gloves, masks, and face shields; they’ll also be tested for COVID-19 before they arrive at the event, and will have their temperature taken at the door.)
 The entire experience costs $95 per person, and can be purchased in groups of up to four in a single vehicle.
 There is room for 600 guests over two nights.

 Lin says she was immediately drawn to the concept when Resy came to her with the idea.
 “Drive-throughs are such an innovative way to serve food,” she says.
 “They’re an established concept in the fast food industry, but there isn’t a similar infrastructure for other kinds of restaurants.”